intel/xpumanager/xpumd/receiver/intelxpu/semantics.md

   - Issues should be rare, and underlying HW + driver stack may support only small subset of the states specified in the Level-Zero Sysman API[^1]
 * `unknown` states are reported only if corresponding component states were known earlier.
+* GPU `ok` state is an aggregate.
+The `hw.status{hw.type="gpu"}` metric can carry multiple independent device states, `ok` is active only when none of them indicates an issue.

 ### Details